ucd-library/fin/docs/services/finac-service.md

 - LDP access:
   - users with this role are promoted to `discovery` and `protected` by the gateway
-- essync access:
+- dbsync access:
   - none.
-You must assign `discovery` or `protected` to make the container available to `essync` and therefore the search API.
+You must assign `discovery` or `protected` to make the container available to `dbsync` and therefore the external database.
 - API access:
   - no special grants via FinAC.
-However, the `admin` role is added to all `protected` elastic search documents.
+However, the `admin` role should be added to all `protected` documents.

 ## protected

 - LDP Access:
   - If a user has been temporarily granted access to the specified path via FinAC PUT, the user will be promoted to the `protected` agent.
-- essync access:
+- dbsync access:
   - yes.
-This container will be accessible via `essync` and therefore the search API.
+This container will be accessible via `dbsync` and therefore the external database.
 - API access:
-  - If a user as been granted `protected` access to the specified path, the user will be able to access to Elastic Search record.
-Under the hood, this is accomplished by assigning both the user and the Elastic Search record the role of `protected-[pathname]`.
+  - If a user as been granted `protected` access to the specified path, the user will be able to access to document.
+Under the hood, this is accomplished by assigning both the user and the document the role of `protected-[pathname]`.
 The `admin` role will be added to the document as well.

 ## discovery

 - LDP Access
   - If a user has been temporarily granted access to the specified path via FinAC PUT, the user will be promoted to the `discovery` agent.
-- essync access:
+- dbsync access:
   - yes.
-This container will be accessible via `essync` and therefore the search API.
+This container will be accessible via `dbsync` and therefore the external database.
 - API access:
   - yes.
-All containers with the `discovery` agent in the LDP will be marked with the `public` role in the Elastic Search record.
+All containers with the `discovery` agent in the LDP will be marked with the `public` role in the document.

 ## public

 - LDP Access
   - This is the default `acl:agentClass foaf:Agent` WebAC agent for `/item` and `/collection` containers.
 All users can access.
-- essync access
+- dbsync access
   - yes, it's public
 - API access:
   - yes, it's public.
-All Elastic Search records will be marked with the `public` role.
+All documents should be marked with the `public` role.

 ## All other WebAC agents

 - LDP Access
   - Standard WebAC.
 The user must be granted this agent via the JWT token `roles` parameter.
-- essync access
+- dbsync access
   - no.  unless the container has been assigned the `protected` or `discovery` agent as well.
 - API access:
   - no.  unless the container has been assigned the `protected` or `discovery` agent as well.
 At which point see above.
-However, if the `protected` or `discovery` is attached, then any user with the additional role will be able to access the Elastic Search document without the temporary promotion via the `/svc:finac` API, providing a way for permanent grants.
+However, if the `protected` or `discovery` is attached, then any user with the additional role will be able to access the document without the temporary promotion via the `/svc:finac` API, providing a way for permanent grants.
    - ex: WebAC agents: `protected` and `library`.
 Now any user with the `library` role in their JWT Token can always access the container via the LDP as well as the search API.